angular/angular/aio/content/guide/service-worker-intro.md

 The remainder of this Angular documentation specifically addresses the Angular implementation of service workers.

-## More on Angular service workers
+## Next Steps

-You may also be interested in the following:
+To begin using Angular service workers, see the following guide:
 * [Getting Started with service workers](guide/service-worker-getting-started).